-Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Misquotes Him Saying Kurds Are ‘Resettled’
+Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Seemingly Misquotes Him

 In a Twitter message on Sunday morning, Donald Trump quoted United States Secretary of Defense Mark Esper discussing the current situation in northeastern Syria.
-Turkey launched an invasion to drive out the Kurdish population living there, after Trump announced October 6 that he would pull U.S. troops from the region to make way for the Turkish action.
+Turkey launched an invasion to drive out the Kurdish population living there after Trump announced, on October 6, that he would pull U.S. troops from the region.

 “The ceasefire is holding up very nicely,” Trump quoted Esper as saying.
 “New areas being resettled with Kurds.
 U.S. soldiers are not in combat or ceasefire zone.
 We have secured the Oil.”

-But reporters traveling with Esper as the Defense Secretary makes his first official trip to Afghanistan said on their own Twitter accounts that they had no knowledge of the quote attributed to Esper by Trump, and that when they spoke to Esper, he made no mention of Kurds being “resettled” or that the U.S. had “secured the oil.”
+But reporters traveling with Esper — as the Defense Secretary makes his first official trip to Afghanistan — said on their own Twitter accounts that they had no knowledge of the quote attributed to Esper by Trump.
+These reporters claim that when they spoke to Esper, he made no mention of Kurds being “resettled” or that the U.S. had “secured the oil.”

 In fact, in an initial version of the tweet, which Trump has since deleted, he referred to Esper as “Mark Esperanto.”
-Whether Trump is aware of the origin of the word “Esperanto” is unclear, but the term was the name given to an artificially constructed language that was once intended to be spoken internationally, facilitating communication between nations.
+The term esperanto was the name given to a constructed language that was once intended to be spoken internationally, facilitating communication between nations.

 “I’m not sure who Trump is referring to, but I’m traveling with Defense Secretary Esper and can’t recall the quote Trump is using,” Reuters correspondent Idrees Ali wrote on Twitter.
 “While speaking with us Enroute to Afghanistan, Esper also made no mention of new areas being resettled with Kurds or oil.”